Pyroh/Fluor/README.md

 Sometimes it is not possible to select an application in the *Rules Editor*, especially for Steam games.
 This panel lets you set a rule for any running application.
 Of course the rules you set in this panel will be available directly in the *Rules Editor*.
 You can also remove a rule by setting the application behaviour to <img src="https://github.com/Pyroh/Fluor/blob/master/Fluor/Assets.xcassets/defaultModeTemplate.imageset/defaultModeTemplate@2x.png?raw=true" width=16pt>, it will also disappear from the *Rules Editor* panel.

 ## Support for Touch Bar
-Macbook has a built in support for Touch Bar settings - Follow [this guide](https://www.techrepublic.com/article/how-to-permanently-display-the-function-keys-for-certain-apps-in-the-macbook-pro-touch-bar) to set it up for your applications
+Macbook has a built in support for Touch Bar settings - Follow [this guide](https://www.techrepublic.com/article/how-to-permanently-display-the-function-keys-for-certain-apps-in-the-macbook-pro-touch-bar) to set it up for your applications.

 # Why is it open source ?
 I made **Fluor** because I needed such an application.
 I wanted it simple, nicely designed and free and I didn't find such a thing on the internet.
 Once it was done I used it for a little while, cleaned up the code and decided to give it to others for free.
 What was a requirement for me can well be a requirement for others too.